MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/nf-cfgmgr32-cm_get_device_id_exw.md

-The function appends a NULL terminator to the supplied <a href="https://msdn.microsoft.com/library/Ff541327(v=VS.85).aspx">device instance ID</a> string, unless the buffer is too small to hold the string.
+The function appends a NULL terminator to the supplied <a href="devinst.device_instance_ids">device instance ID</a> string, unless the buffer is too small to hold the string.
 In this case, the function supplies as much of the identifier string as will fit into the buffer, and then returns CR_BUFFER_SMALL.

 For information about device instance IDs, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/install/device-identification-strings">Device Identification Strings</a>.